Pocket Gophers

 How to Identify Pocket Gophers

-Pocket gophers are medium-sized burrowing rodents with small eyes and ears, large front teeth, and external fur-lined cheek pouches (pockets) for carrying food.
+Pocket gophers are medium-sized burrowing rodents with small eyes and ears, large front teeth, and external fur-lined cheek pouches (the "pockets") for carrying food.
 Their front claws are long and powerful for digging.

-Pocket gophers are medium-sized burrowing rodents with small eyes and ears, large front teeth, and external fur-lined cheek pouches (pockets) for carrying food.
+Pocket gophers are medium-sized burrowing rodents with small eyes and ears, large front teeth, and external fur-lined cheek pouches (the "pockets") for carrying food.
 Their front claws are long and powerful for digging.
-Rarely seen above ground.
+You'll almost never see one above ground because they spend their entire life inside the tunnel system.

 Pocket Gophers Behavior & Habits